BenjoGreeno/oidc-oh-I-do-see/README.md

 if you're morbidly curious and want to run this, please continue reading...

+from the infrastructure folder, run the following:

+terraform init
+terraform plan (if you want to see what it's intention is) terraform apply (--auto-approve if you feel spicy)

 As this is just me, I"ve kept the Terraform backend local, so you'll need to have your aws credentials set up as per the 'aws configure' command.
-I have terraform cloud sert up and authenticated with OIDC (which I'll pipeline with Github Actions).
+I have terraform cloud set up and authenticated with OIDC (which I'll pipeline with Github Actions).

 there are various defaults that you will need to change in variables.tf